 Change to CBT validity period

-As some candidates are unable to book and take their OSCE currently, we are extending the validity period of CBT results expiring between 1 March 2020 and 31 August 2020 by six months.
-This is so you have time to complete your OSCE when test centres reopen.
+So you have time to complete your OSCE, we are extending the validity period of CBT results expiring between 1 March 2020 and 31 December 2020 by six months.

 You don’t need to do anything or contact us to have this change applied to your application, we’re updating this for you.